Helping millions of people navigate the world of technology.

-If your battery runs out quicker than usual or gets unusually warm during usage, your phone might be secretly running a tapping software in the background.
-In such a situation, consider checking your phone battery usage.
-This will help you understand which apps are taking up higher battery life.
+If your battery runs out quicker than usual or gets unusually warm during usage, your phone might be secretly running tapping software in the background.
+In such a situation, consider checking your phone’s battery usage.
+This will help you understand which apps are taking up more battery life.

 You can find detailed information about it in your phone’s settings menu.
 Here’s how.